luclow/Ms.Robot/README.md

 ## Model_Discussion &#x1F49C;

-**VAE is a generative mode**l which means it can be used to **generate new fashion pieces for Mrs.Robot**.
+**VAE is a generative mode**l which means it can be used to **generate new fashion pieces for Ms.Robot**.
 This is done by scanning the latent plane, sampling the latent points at regular intervals, to generate the corresponding fashion piece for each point.
 Run to serve the model and the training web page 👩🏻‍🔬:

 ```sh